tutorgen/hpit_services/README.md

 * probability_guess : float (0.0-1.0) - Probability the answer is a guess
 * probability_mistake : float (0.0-1.0) - Probability the student made a mistake (but knew the skill)

-## Hint Factory Plugin
+## Hint Factory Plugin [HFPlugin]

 #### hf_init_problem
 Initializes a new problem for the hint factory.

 Recieves:
     * start_state : string - A string representing the starting state of the problem (i.e. "2x + 4 = 12")
     * goal_problem: string - A string representing the goal of the problem (i.e. "x = 4")

 Returns:
     * status: string - OK or NOT_OK on success and failure respectively

 #### hf_push_state
 Pushes a new state on the problem.

 Recieves:
     * state : json - A json object representing the state to push.
     * state.problem_state: string - A string representing the new state of the problem. i.e. "x = 4"
     * state.steps: array of strings - A list of steps taken from the starting state to get to this state. i.e. ["Subtract 4", "Divide 2"]
     * state.last_problem_state: string - What state this problem was in before this state. i.e. "2x = 8"
     * state.problem: string - A string represting the problem i.e "2x + 4 = 12"

 Returns:
     * status: string - OK

 #### hf_hint_exists
 Given a particular state structure.
 Does a hint exist for this problem?

 Recieves:
     * state : json - A json object representing the state to push.
     * state.problem_state: string - A string representing the new state of the problem. i.e. "x = 4"
     * state.steps: array of strings - A list of steps taken from the starting state to get to this state. i.e. ["Subtract 4", "Divide 2"]
     * state.last_problem_state: string - What state this problem was in before this state. i.e. "2x = 8"
     * state.problem: string - A string represting the problem i.e "2x + 4 = 12"

 Returns:
     * status: string - OK
     * exists: string - YES if a hint is available, NO if it isn't

 #### hf_get_hint
 Given a particular state structure for a problem, retrieve the next most probable state that leads the student towards a solution.

 Recieves:
     * state : json - A json object representing the state to push.
     * state.problem_state: string - A string representing the new state of the problem. i.e. "x = 4"
     * state.steps: array of strings - A list of steps taken from the starting state to get to this state. i.e. ["Subtract 4", "Divide 2"]
     * state.last_problem_state: string - What state this problem was in before this state. i.e. "2x = 8"
     * state.problem: string - A string represting the problem i.e "2x + 4 = 12"

 Returns:
     * status: string - OK
     * exists: string - YES if a hint is available, NO if it isn't
     * hint_text: string - The text describing the hint.

-## Student Management Plugin
+## Student Management Plugin [SMPlugin]

 ### TODO

-## Skill Management Plugin
+## Skill Management Plugin [SKMPlugin]

 ### TODO

-## Problem Management Plugin
+## Problem Management Plugin [PMPlugin]

 #### add_problem
 Adds a problem to the problem manager.